Kubezy/KubeCapsule/README.md

 ------------

 ### Phase-01
 In the first phase, we aim to collect data via a website and form and store it securely via API.
 We will complete the first phase by May 1, 2024.
-We will then collect messages until the end of June 2024.
+We will then collect messages until the end of July 2024.
 ### Phase-02
 After all the messages are collected (We plan to store the messages in an Object Storage), a classification process will begin and we will set up the capsule at the right time with a second API and a few JOBs that we will create.
 (Deadline August 1 2024)
 ### Phase-03